MicrosoftDocs/learn/learn-pr/azure/defender-iot-deploy-sensor/includes/4-exercise-set-up-vm.md

 <!-- check if this needs to be done, or can we give them a fake file?  -->
 After you configure the traffic mirroring, retrieve a PCAP file to receive a sample of recorded traffic (PCAP file) from the switch SPAN or mirror port.

-A sample PCAP file helps you: <!-- helps you -->
+A sample PCAP file helps you: <!-- remove this or is it actually important to explain why they need the pcap file now? should be in unit3 not 4? -->

 - Validate the switch configuration
 - Confirm that the traffic going through your switch is relevant for monitoring